tarruda/grunt-coffee-build/README.md

         #      with the 'nospawn' option set.
         #   - It integrates better with browserify
         options:
+          browserify: false # This is not required as directory builds
+                            # work exactly like normal coffeescript
+                            # compilation(javascript files are just copied).
           src: ['src/**/*.coffee', 'test/**/*.coffee']
-          # if the destination doesnt end with '.js' it will be considered
+          # If the destination doesnt end with '.js' it will be considered
-          # a directory build and files will be compiled individually
+          # a directory build and files will be compiled/copied individually
           dest: 'build/nodejs'
 ```